 ‘Think modern,’ seems a good motto for Pokras Lampas, one of the most interesting and innovative new artists to hail from Eastern Europe.
 It is a sentence he repeats often, when we meet up with him for his Milan interview.
-It is a cold morning in March, and Lampas is visiting the city in northern Italy to work on ‘Every Mark Is Unique’, the project that he has been commissioned by Pirelli for its 2015 Annual Report: twelve huge canvasses imprinted with the structure of twelve different fingerprints, which the Russian artist is inscribing with his signature brush, in a style known as ‘modern calligraphy’.
+It is a cold morning in March, and Lampas is visiting the city in northern Italy to work on ‘Every Mark Is Unique’, the project that he has been commissioned by Pirelli for its 2015 Annual Report: twelve huge canvasses imprinted with the structure of twelve different fingerprints, which the Russian artist is inscribing with his signature brush, in a style known as ‘modern calligraphy’ (or 'Calligrafuturism').

 Lampas rose to fame in the contemporary art world thanks to his blend of classic and contemporary techniques; his ability to draw on the traditional aspects of calligraphy and to update it for a contemporary context, closer to street art.
 Lampas isn’t the only practitioner that is operating in this vein, but he certainly is one of the best-known names in the movement.